ayshahaneena/Breast-Cancer-Classification/README.md

 Breast cancer is one of the most common cancers among women worldwide.
 Early detection and diagnosis are crucial for effective treatment and improving survival rates.
 This project explores the use of machine learning models to classify breast cancer instances as benign or malignant.

 ## Dataset
 The dataset used in this project is the Breast Cancer Dataset from Kaggle.
-It contains 569 instances of breast cancer cases, each with 30 features .
+It contains 569 instances of breast cancer cases, each with 30 features.
 ## Features
 * id
 * radius_mean